Breach-Valdez journalism prize awarded to Daniela Rea of Mexico - Journal du Cameroun

 The prize was awarded on World Press Freedom Day, as tributes poured in for 11 journalists killed in two attacks in Afghanistan on Monday, including AFP’s chief photographer in Kabul, Shah Marai.

-“Freedom of speech and of the press are under attack.
-Our journalist colleagues… are attacked, threatened, tried, jailed and murdered every day, around the world,” said Giancarlo Summa, director of the United Nations Information Center in Mexico.
+“Freedom of speech and of the press are under attack,” said Giancarlo Summa, director of the United Nations Information Center in Mexico.

+“Journalists are the ones who give a voice to victims’ calls for justice when the authorities don’t deliver it.”

 – Fighting oblivion –